Dogecat0/blog/source/_posts/Inomad Dairy/04-Infrastructure/02-Implementation/Azure Setup.md

 Depending on the specific requirements and constraints of the project, you can choose the most suitable approach for creating environments in Azure.

+Once the envrionments are created, we can move to next steps.

+## **⚠️ Next Steps**
+In the next step, I will be creating a Pulumi project to manage the infrastructure for Inomad on Azure.
+During the initial steps, we will come back to Azure to create necessary resource, namely Azure Blob Storage for storing the state file of the Pulumi project.